WPChill/imageseo-wordpress/readme.txt

 You currently can connect to Mailchimp, Mailjet, SendInBlue or SendGrid

-= Does ImageSEO integrates with other plugins? =
+= Does Image SEO integrates with other plugins? =

 We are compatible with all plugins using the WordPress media library (WooCommerce, Polylang, Easy Digital Download, ...)

-= Is ImageSEO available in my language? =
+= Is Image SEO available in my language? =

-ImageSEO currently supports English and French.
+Image SEO currently supports English and French.
-To help us translate ImageSEO in your language, contact us
+To help us translate Image SEO in your language, contact us

 == Changelog ==